 Single RAT E-UTRA operation spurious emission basic limits are the same as those specified in 3GPP TS 36.104 [8], subclauses 6.6.4.1-6.6.4.4.

-The spurious emission requirements for AAS BS in single RAT E-UTRA operation are that for each TAB connector TX min cell group and for each applicable basic limit as specified in 3GPP TS 36.104 [4], the total emissions at the TAB connectors associated with the TAB connector TX min cell group shall not exceed an AAS limit specified as the basic limit + 10log10(NTXU,countedpercell).
+The spurious emission requirements for AAS BS in single RAT E-UTRA operation are that for each TAB connector TX min cell group and for each applicable basic limit as specified in 3GPP TS 36.104 [4], the total emissions at the TAB connectors associated with the TAB connector TX min cell group shall not exceed an AAS limit specified as the basic limit + X, where X = 10log10(NTXU,countedpercell), unless stated differently in regional regulation.

 NOTE: Conformance to the AAS BS spurious emission requirement can be demonstrated by meeting at least one of the following criteria as determined by the manufacturer: